aws/aws-eks-best-practices/content/security/docs/pods.md

     readOnly: true
     mountPath: /host-path
 ```

+The To prevent the use of _hostPath_ volumes.

 You should also use a pod security policy to restrict the directories that can be used by `hostPath` volumes.
 For example the following PSP excerpt only allows paths that begin with `/foo`.
 It will prevent containers from traversing the host file system from outside the prefix: